System Design Space

 The downside of multi-stage selection

-This process has a real downside.
-If it drags on, strong candidates may simply leave for a faster offer elsewhere.
+This process has a real cost.
+If the loop drags on, some strong candidates simply walk: one takes a faster offer elsewhere, another is not willing to spend weeks on a long chain of checks.

 Even so, large companies keep investing in multi-stage hiring because the gains in quality, consistency, and lower cost of bad hires outweigh the process overhead.